Helping a Friend with an Addiction

 say they got help because a friend or relative was honest with them about their drinking

-and other drug use.
+or drug use.

 Making the decision to help